 What makes the Gillette Fusion ProGlide a great option?

-Shallow learning curve – the flexible head makes this tool forgiving and idiot proof so some extent.
-Not only will it pivot back and forth, it’ll also go from side to side giving it flexibility not found in other products in this list.
+1. Shallow learning curve: The flexible head makes this tool forgiving and idiot-proof so some extent.
+Not only will it pivot back and forth, but it’ll also go from side to side, giving it flexibility not found in other products in this list.

-Efficient – this razor has 5 blades so it’ll cut close without have to go over an area several times
+2. Efficient: This razor has 5 blades so it’ll cut close without having to go over an area several times

-Flexible head – the Gillette Fusion head can flex like no other razor can and allows this to shave difficult areas faster without having to change your grip multiple times.
+3. Flexible head: The Gillette Fusion head can flex like no other razor can and allows this to shave difficult areas faster without having to change your grip multiple times.

 Some not so good points

-Price – refills for these razors cost over $20 and it will add up over time if you shave every other day
+1. Price: Refills will cost over $20, and it will add up over time if you shave every other day

-Irritation – this razor has 5 blades and using this every day can irritate the scalp.
+2. Irritation: This razor has 5 blades, and using this every day can irritate the scalp.
 Make sure to prep well using a shaving cream after a hot shower.

 Refills are available in Amazon that range between $23 and $50 in Amazon.

-But it isn’t, it actually is a razor for the head.
+But it isn’t, it actually is a razor for shaving your head.

-I’ve seen lots of gimmicky products over the years but this one seems legit getting a lot of praises from forums and blogs.
+I’ve seen lots of gimmicky products over the years, but this one seems legit getting a lot of praise from forums and blogs.

-This device is attached to a body shaped like an ATV with two wheels at the front.
+This device is attached to a body shaped like an ATV with two wheels behind the blade.

 Here’s a product demo…

-The biggest difference would be the length of strokes.
-In a cartridge razor, you’d normally use short strokes but with this product you can use long strokes with very little pressure.
+The most significant difference would be the length of strokes.
+In a cartridge razor, you’d typically use short strokes, but with this product, you can use long strokes with very little pressure.
 Less pressure equals less irritation.

-Ergonomics is good because of how comfortable it feels.
 It has a rubberized loop on top where the middle finger rests.
 The ring and pinky rest comfortably on the frame at the back.
-There’s also a slot for the pointer so it is comfortable to use.
+There’s also a slot for the pointer, so it is comfortable to use.

 If you have large hands, you may not be able to fit the middle finger through the loop.